-College Branding: Adhere to the built-in style of your template and apply your message text.
-All submissions not embedded in a "pick and fill" template must follow college branding guidelines leveraging Buffalo State logos, colors, and fonts.
+Buffalo State Branding: Adhere to the built-in style of your template and apply your message text.
+All submissions not embedded in a "pick and fill" template must follow university branding guidelines leveraging Buffalo State logos, colors, and fonts.

 Copyright and Trademark: Postings cannot contain copyrighted or trademarked material.
 Original content (i.e. student or faculty work samples) remain the intellectual property of their originator.

 Content: Must not violate state or federal law or any university policy; feature obscene, harassing, or discriminatory content; or contain any other inappropriate information.
 Content should be set to expire within a reasonable timeframe, should meet the strategic goals of the institution, be accurate, free of spelling and grammatical errors, and must be presented professionally.
 Content that does not meet these guidelines will be removed.
 Consistent content issues will jeopardize account access.
 Because we embrace a decentralized-centralized publishing model for management of digital signage, the campus community is invited to report content issues by submitting a ticket.

 • Each slide should display for no more than 30 seconds.

 • It is recommended that slides do not use transitions.
 If they must be used, each slide should follow best practices and allow no more than 3 seconds for a transition.

 • For landscape-oriented (16x9) displays, slide content should be landscape and meet the following dimensions: 3840 x 2160 pixels.
 1920x1080 content is currently supported on older displays but will phase out as newer displays are installed.
 Content can scale down, but not up.